theRookieCoder/bp_logger/README.md

 - It should install and as long as your iPhone is connected to your computer once a week, it should renew

 You can also the variety of other method, such as [this](installonair.com) website, or building from source

+## From source

+> You will need a Mac for building on iOS

+- Install Dart and Flutter
+- Clone this repository
+- Connect your device, make sure Flutter can pick it up, and run `flutter run --release`